x123/kdy-iss/docs/skovshoved-manoeuvres.md

 - Take sails down in time to bring down the speed so the boat stops without or just little help of moorings, pushing from the pier, etc.
-- First take down the sail closest to the wind (in relation to the direction when approching the box) – in middle and above middle winds that is done in the large eastern basin.
+- First take down the sail closest to the wind (in relation to the direction when approaching the box) – in middle and above middle winds that is done in the large eastern basin.
 - The mainsail can only go down when pointing at the wind.
 - The headsail can go down any wind direction, but it must land on the deck.